Bo0zehound77/LBtweakscollection/README.md

 **Finally** enable building of rss buildings to lvl 25, enable autopurchase of gold hammer in the gem tab.

 Now it can be already moved to your main guild/ rss guild.
 Enable rss talents , disable gathering, enable shield all the time.
-Even now, follow no mass bot guilds.
-The best is to store bots in guild with actual players.
+Even now, follow no mass bot guilds and spread your bots to multiple preferrably bigger guild with actual players.
 Your accounts will now hype about 1.5m (3m for food) + 300k gold/hour.

 ####